Free special interest clubs, peer mentoring, affordable classes and space rental...

 Bringing people together strengthens communities.
 Building relationships while sharing skills and being exposed to fresh ideas or old forgotten ideas is very valuable.
 Being able to tap into a network of talented individuals for your own project is also something the people we serve enjoy.

-4. Los Alamos stands out in New Mexico as a town with a higher percentage of gifted and talented students, but it also has a high percentage of students with learning disabilities.
+Los Alamos stands out in New Mexico as a town with a higher percentage of gifted and talented students, but it also has a high percentage of students with learning disabilities.
 The link between those two phenomena is still blurry and controversial, but it seems that genius and learning disabilities could be 2 sides of the same coin.
 Tinkering is a great way to discover your gifts.

 In order for us to keep providing services to our communities, we need your support.